 Income & Employment

-Our borrowers in Pakistan earn an average profit of $3,225 annually, which is about half the amount earned by their peers in Eurasia.
-Nonetheless, they maintain a high rate of employment in their businesses.
-Each FINCA-funded enterprise in Pakistan employs 2.66 people (including the owner), second only to Malawi among the countries we've surveyed.
-This constitutes roughly 300,000 individuals, about a third of whom are in the services sector.
-This demonstrates a wide circle of lives touched directly or indirectly by FINCA.
+Our borrowers in Pakistan earn an average profit of $3,225 annually, which is less than $10 a day.
+Even so, they maintain a high rate of employment in their businesses.
+Each FINCA-funded enterprise in Pakistan employs 2.7 people (including the owner), the second-highest in our network after Malawi.

 Attaining Business and Personal Goals

 Our customers in Pakistan are firmly focused on growing their businesses.
 Almost 3 out of 4 borrowers cite this as their main goal -- more than anywhere else we've surveyed.
 About 14 percent of borrowers are using FINCA’s loans for routine activities and expenses, and did not cite a specific goal.
 Starting a business, paying down debts, and improving their homes are each mentioned by 5 percent or less of borrowers.

 On the whole, FINCA's borrowers are very confident that the loan from FINCA is instrumental instrumental in achieving their goals.
 The percent of clients who have met (or expect to meet) their goal is highest for those whose objectives relate to business growth, buying an asset or improving their home.

 Most of the loans in Pakistan are for businesses in the trade, services, crops and livestock industries.

 FINCA tracks the average annual profit in USD for our clients, as well as their average profit/sales ratio by sector.
 Across our borrowers the average annual profit is $3,255 USD.
 The average profit/sales ratio is 22.2%.
 The sectors that perform above average when it comes to profit/sales ratio are both crops and livestock.